This tutorial introduces just enough Git commands to make a project.

 git log git log --follow file-that-has-moved.c

 The above instructions are fine for working by yourself, but what about when others are making changes concurrently?
+In short, make sure trunk has a linear history by working on branches and only squash merging to it.

 Most commits do warrant some description.
 Imagine if your changes broke something, and someone else (or “future you”) is tasked with fixing it.
 Without a meaningful commit message to read, that person doesn’t know your intent in making those original changes, and their change may break something else!
 (Side note: Use tests to protect your code from others.)